numopic/pysplainer/README.md

   - Code style: black
   - pypi version
 - [ ] Run multiple env tests with tox
-- [ ] Instead of pydantic data model switch to dataclass
 - [ ] Move pytest and numpy to dev dependencies
 - [ ] Publish lib to PyPi
 - [ ] Make a summary of all the situations in which this does not work